 Portland’s Real Estate Market

-The real estate market in Portland is considered somewhat competitive.
+Planning to buy a house in Portland?
+The real estate market is considered somewhat competitive.
 Homes sell in about 9 days, usually at 1% above asking price with multiple offers.
 The median sale price for a Portland home is $489,000, which is about $286 per square foot.
 Housing prices are rising in Portland – median sale prices are up 11.1% over last year.
 About 54% of people in Portland own their homes.
 Click here to see Portland, OR homes for sale.
 Property taxes in Portland are around $3,000 annually.

 About 46% of Portland residents rent their homes.
 Average rent in Portland averages to about $1,537 a month, which is down 3% since last year.
 Portland’s most affordable neighborhoods to rent are Bridlemile, Parkrose, and Powellhurst.
 The most expensive rental areas are Pearl District, Roseway, and Hayhurst.

-Portland is home to 95 neighborhoods, so choosing the right neighborhood might seem daunting.
+There are more than 95 neighborhoods in Portland so choosing the right neighborhood might seem daunting.
 Want to know which Portland neighborhood is right for you?
-Here’s a list of some of the best Portland neighborhoods and what they have to offer:
+Here’s a list of some of the best Portland neighborhoods and what they have to offer.

 Hillside – Amazing Homes, Endless Recreation